Willy Kambwala: Villarreal

 On 15 July 2024, Kambwala signed for La Liga club Villarreal.

+Loan to Como

+On 26 August 2026, Kambwala joined Serie A club Como on a one-year loan deal.

 International career

 Kambwala is eligible to represent both France and the Democratic Republic of the Congo.
 He has been called up to play for the French under-16 side.
 In June 2025, he opted to play for the DR Congo national team.

+Kambwala was one of the players who were called up with the DR Congo national team by head coach Sébastien Desabre for the 2027 Africa Cup of Nations qualification matches against Equatorial Guinea (24 September 2026), Zimbabwe (28 September) and the 2 friendlies against Uganda (2 and 5 October).